Lead Generation Hacks That Can Save You Time and Money

 It sounds great on paper, but is it really that easy?
-Well, it can be, but you have a bit of work to do on the frontend before the funnel will work the way you want it to.
-There are proven ways to structure a lead-generation funnel that leverage automation tools and stellar content to communicate with your prospect on auto-pilot while you spend time connecting with qualified leads that your funnel is delivering straight to your CRM.
+Well, it can be, but you have a bit of work to do on the front end before the funnel will work the way you want it to.
+There are proven ways to structure a lead-generation funnel that leverages automation tools and stellar content to communicate with your prospect on auto-pilot while you spend time connecting with qualified leads that your funnel is delivering straight to your CRM.
 Here’s how it works:

 Step 1: Know your ideal customer

 Before you create a lead funnel you must know who you’re trying to attract.
 If you have not invested the time in developing customer personas, now is the time to flesh out your ideal client or buyer.
 This information will not only help you decide what type of content to create, it will help you think through where your prospects spend their time online which can inform your advertising spend and the types of lead offers you create (more on that in a minute).

 If you’re new to creating customer personas, there are many templates online that can guide you.
 We will go more into depth on this topic in a future blog post.
 But for now, the important thing is to think through who your ideal customer is and what, when, where, and how they will engage with your brand.
 Here are some additional questions to get you started:

 - General demographic info, e.g. age, gender, education, location

 - What do they do for a living?
 Job title/career path?

 - Where do they spend their free time (and money)?

 - Which social media platforms do they use?